-During new iOS 13 or iPadOS 13 updating, even afterward, you may run into various problems and issues, update failed, stuck on Apple logo, network problems, Bluetooth issues, and so on.
+During the new iOS 14 updating, even afterward, you may run into various problems and issues, such as can’t download iOS, stuck on Apple logo, network problems, Bluetooth issues, Siri problems, and so on.

 This problem could cause by various factors.
-But don’t worry.
-You can try the tips in the following to get the iPhone unable to check for update issue solved easily.
+Don’t worry since you can try the following 8 tips to solve iPhone unable to check for the update issue with ease.

-Sometimes, Apple servers will have something wrong, at this time you decide to update iPhone iPad to the new iOS, and you will get the iOS update not showing up in the Settings, or unable to check for update issue.
-So the first thing you need to do with this problem is visiting Apple System Status web page.
+Sometimes, Apple servers will have something wrong, at this time you decide to update iPhone iPad to the new iOS.
+Notably, you will not find the iOS update in the Settings, or unable to check for update issues.
+So the first thing you need to do with this problem is visiting the Apple System Status web page.

 If Apple System Status shows yellow, it means there is something wrong with this server for the moment; And what you can do is waiting, or contact Apple Support.
 If all servers show green, it means they all work OK.
 The unable to check for update issue is none of Apple server’s business, then what you need to do is moving to the next tip below.

-Updating over the Air requires iPhone iPad should be connected Wi-Fi, and battery life must be at 50% or greater (we sincerely recommend put it in charge).
+Updating over the Air requires iPhone or iPad connected via Wi-Fi, and battery life must be no less than 50% (we sincerely recommend put it in charge).
 If Wi-Fi is connected, you can also try to disconnect it and after several minutes reconnect it.

 Sometimes, this problem happening due to network.
 You can reset it on your device to fix it: Go to Settings > General > Scroll down to Reset > Tap on Reset Network Settings.

-Further Reading: How to Downgrade from iOS 12 to iOS 11 Step By Step >
+Further Reading: How to Downgrade from iOS 14to iOS 13 Step By Step >

 If all the above methods do not work, then we can turn to iTunes for help.
-We have also prepared a practical guide to help you how to update iOS 13.1 and iPadOS via iTunes: How to Update Your iPhone/iPad to New iOS>
+We have also prepared a practical guide to help you how to update iOS 14 via iTunes: How to Update Your iPhone/iPad to New iOS>

-If none of the above tips can fix the problem, then you can try this ultimate guide with AnyFix.
+If none of the above tips can fix the problem, then you can try this ultimate guide with AnyFix – iOS System Recovery.
 This software is a one-stop solution to fix various iOS/iPadOS/tvOS/iTunes issues in minutes.
 It can bring your Apple devices back to normal without data loss.

 Now, you can follow the steps below to fix iPhone unable to check for update: